KTH/devops-course/contributions/presentation/week5/sraa-nsteele/README.md

 ## Description:

-Nick and I, Sashi, found the topic of continuous experimentation very interesting.
+Nick and I, Sashi, found the topic of Canary Releases in continuous experimentation very interesting.
 As part of the presentation we would like to cover -

-- Some background on Continuous Experimentation.
+- Some background on Continuous Experimentation and Canary Releases.
-- Various experimentation practices such as Canary Releases, Dark Launches, etc.,
+- Regression Driven Experiments
-- Implementation techniques like Feature Toggles and Runtime Traffic Routing.
+- What is a Canary Release?
-- Regression Driven and Business Driven experiments
+- Canary Advisor by IBM Research
-- A real time use-case from Regression Driven experiments that covers one of the practices and techniques.
+- A real time use-case that Netflix is using.

 [Resource](http://eprints.cs.univie.ac.at/5953/1/paper-1.pdf)